 pip command (make sure your instances of

 pip are for Python 3.6+ versions).
-We will install the version 0.9.0 of LightDock which is the first released version with support for the membrane protocol and execution in Jupyter Notebooks (see next section):
+We will install the version 0.9.3.post1 of LightDock which is the latest version with support for the membrane protocol and execution in Jupyter Notebooks (see next section):

 If the installation finished without errors, you should be able to execute LightDock in the terminal: